-BPA is endowed with potential tourism sites - places with cultural and religious importance, gardens and lakes, old heritage buildings, etc. Though on a moderate scale, these sites attract a lot of local and regional visitors.
+BPA is endowed with potential tourism sites - places with cultural and religious importance, gardens and lakes, old heritage buildings etc. Though in a moderate scale, these sites attract lot of local and regional visitors.

-Several festivals and fairs organized on an annual basis also pull a lot of people into BPA.
-In addition to this, Burdwan town serves as the transit stop to several entertainment and recreational destinations in its adjoining hinterland-inviting a huge inflow during the winter season of the year.
+Several festivals and fairs organized in annual basis also pull lot of people in BPA.
+In addition to this, Burdwan town serves as the transit stop to several entertainment and recreational destinations in its adjoining hinterland- inviting a huge inflow during the winter season of the year.
 With increased accessibility from Kolkata, the tourism potential in BPA needs realization for further diversifying as well as strengthening the tertiary sector through innovative strategies and positive image building.
-An increase in tourism will create demand for a wide array of hospitality services and other allied activities-adding to the income as well as employment opportunities.
+Increase in tourism will create demand for wide array of hospitality services and other allied activities-adding to the income as well as employment opportunities.